QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 - Draw $n$ random samples from the population with replacement and interview each person.
 - Prepare a **random spinner** that with $p$ probability points to the Letter A and with $(1-p)$ probability points to the Letter B.
 - Each subject spins a random spinner and sees an outcome (A or B)  that the interviewer  does **not observe**.
-- The subject   answers whether he belongs to the group to which the spinner points.
+- The subject   states whether he belongs to the group to which the spinner points.
 - If the spinner points to  the group that the spinner  belongs, the subject   reports “yes”; otherwise he reports “no”.
-- The  subject  is assumed to  **report truthfully**.
+- The  subject answers the question truthfully.

-Warner proceeds to construct a maximum  likelihood estimators of the proportion of the population in set A.
+Warner constructed a maximum  likelihood estimators of the proportion of the population in set A.

 Let